 All staff are in school at weekends which are crammed with the widest possible range of activities and outings.
 Saturday morning school consists of the Headmaster's Assembly for academic lessons, and the weekly chapel service.
 Sports matches take place after lunch.
-However, with the exception of the first weekend of the Summer Term, boarders will have the option to go home after their sporting commitments on Saturday afternoon, returning to school on Sunday evening.
-For the many boys who continue to board on Saturday nights there will be as strong a programme as ever of the popular 'Saturday Night Entertainments', as well as a specially tailored series of activities and outings on Sundays to enrich and entertain.
-The Chapel Service, a key feature of life at Papplewick, is at 11.45 a.m on Saturday mornings thus gathering the whole school together as a community, rather than just the boarders.
+However, with the exception of the first weekend of the Summer Term, boarders will have the option to go home after their sporting commitments on Saturday afternoon, returning to school on Sunday evening or Monday morning.
+For the boys who continue to board on Saturday nights there will be as strong a programme as ever of the popular 'Saturday Night Entertainments', as well as a specially tailored series of activities and outings on Sundays to enrich and entertain.
+The Chapel Service, a key feature of life at Papplewick, is at 11.45 a.m on Saturday mornings gathering the whole school together as a community.
 Parents/Guardians are encouraged and very much welcomed to attend this special weekly service., after which drinks are served and parents may join school lunch with the boys.

-Papplewick has always welcomed parents visiting their sons, and this is certainly a tradition that Sallie and I wish to continue to embrace.
-Official visiting times are on Wednesday and Saturday afternoons (regardless of whether your son is playing in a match) and Sundays.
+Papplewick has always welcomed parents visiting their sons, and this is certainly a tradition that the School wishes to continue to embrace.
+Official visiting times are on Wednesday and Saturday afternoons (regardless of whether your son is playing in a match).
 You are also very welcome to attend our Saturday Service at 11.45 a.m. each week, and other school events marked with an asterisk in the calendar.

 Whilst Year 2 boys will essentially follow the same timetable as all boys in the Lower School, in recognition of their age, they will have a slightly shorter day on Mondays, Tuesdays, and Fridays when their pick-up time will be 4.30 p.m.
-In addition there will be no Saturday morning school for year 2 boys, although there may be the occasional sports fixture on certain Saturdays.
+In addition there will be no Saturday morning school for year 2 boys, although there may be the occasional sports fixture on the odd Saturday.

 Day Boys – Arrival Time